 Funeral wishes and other documents

-LegalWills.ca sets itself apart from other online services by the number of complementary tools that we offer.
+LegalWills.ca sets itself apart from other online services by the number of additional tools that we offer.

 For example, you are able to document in detail the kind of funeral service that you would like.
 This can be critical in order to relieve the decision making burden from your grieving loved ones.
 Funeral homes have been known to pressure loved ones into buying unnecessarily lavish caskets and accessories, with money from the estate that could have gone to family members.
 You can express your funeral wishes using our MyFuneral service.